azurelotus06/School-Portal-Reporting/README.md

   Leave running (e.g., in a screen/tmux session or as a service).

 - **CSV Output:**
-  - The CSV is generated as `dashboard_report.csv` in the project root.
+  - The CSV is generated in the reports directory.
   - Format:
     ```
     Student Name,Course Name,Course Period,Current Grade (%),Current Grade Level,Total Assignments,Expected Assignments,Completed Assignments,Overdue Assignments,Minutes Spent,Days Left,Class Status,Report Date
     ```
+## Checkbox
+- The checkbox is checked by default, so if you don't uncheck it, that course will be included in the CSV file.
+- You can update on courses.html file.

 ## Error Handling